awsdocs/aws-iot-docs/developerguide/connecting-to-existing-device.md

    1. Clone the AWS IoT Device SDK for JavaScript repository into the `aws-iot-device-sdk-js-v2` directory of your *home* directory\.
 On the Raspberry Pi, the *home* directory is `~/`, which is used as the *home* directory in the following commands\.
 If your device uses a different path for the *home* directory, you must replace `~/` with the correct path for your device in the following commands\.

-      These commands create the `~/aws-iot-device-sdk-js-v2` directory and copies the SDK code into it\.
+      These commands create the `~/aws-iot-device-sdk-js-v2` directory and copy the SDK code into it\.

       ```
       cd ~